 Understanding the details can mean the difference between homeownership or a missed opportunity!

-As we all know, 2nd opinions are always important, so if you have financing questions and are working with another lender, we offer this free service so you can get access to an expert 2nd opinion.
+2nd opinions are always important!
+If you have financing questions and are working with another lender, we offer this free service so you can get access to an expert 2nd opinion.

 Student Loan Debt

 Unfortunately, qualifying to buy a home with student loan debt is becoming a bigger challenge each and every day, and this is not just a problem for First-Time Homebuyers.

 As we dig into the actual details, the actual numbers are somewhat staggering.
 In fact, recent data shows that the US has more than 42.8 million borrowers with $1.64 trillion in student loan debt.

 Now, after we all have taken a deep breath, let’s get into the details of current USDA guidelines on student loans.

 USDA student loan guidelines have improved by reducing the amount needed for qualifying on certain student loans.
 This provides the ability to increase your overall budget and price range.

 Fixed-Payment Student Loans